My son told me I whistle off-key.

 So I started making music.

 One day I was standing in the doorway of the room daydreaming about what I could do with the space.
-Inspired by a sheet of glass leaning against the wall, I took some basic measurements and sketched out a rough blueprint for the counters and recording booth.
+Inspired by a sheet of glass which was leaning against the wall, I took some basic measurements and sketched out a rough blueprint for the counters and recording booth.

 I don’t yet have much experience.